 How is this study different from others?

 This study is the first to look at the effects of amylase trypsin inhibitors (ATIs) in humans.
-These proteins are high in modern North American gluten-containing grains like wheat, so it is possible that ATIs are the true culprits for the rise in gluten-sensitivity in North America.
-Therefore, this study will look at whether IBS patients get symptoms when they have gluten alone or if they only get symptoms with gluten contaminated with ATIs.
+These proteins are high in modern North American gluten-containing grains like wheat, so it is possible that ATIs are the true culprits for the rise in gluten and wheat-sensitivity in North America.
+Therefore, this study will look at whether IBS patients get symptoms when they have gluten alone or if they only get symptoms from gluten and wheat contaminated with ATIs.